NextGenRadio Multimedia Project Documenting Orlando Immigrants Airs This Week

-ORLANDO — 90.7 WMFE is seeking Central Florida college students and recent graduates to apply for the Next Generation Radio Project (NextGenRadio).
-The digital first, multimedia training project will be held from April 29 to May 3 at 90.7 WMFE Public Broadcasting Center in Orlando in partnership with the University of Central Florida.
+ORLANDO — Seven Central Florida college students and recent graduates recently attended the NPR Next Generation Radio Project at WMFE, producing a digital first, multimedia training project in partnership with the University of Central Florida.

 NextGenRadio is a week-long “pop-up” digital journalism training designed to give competitively selected participants interested in podcasting, audio storytelling, radio reporting and visual journalism the skills and opportunity to find and produce their own multimedia story.
 Each selected participant is paired with a professional journalist and together they find, report and produce a non-narrated story as well as use stills and video to fill out their story.

 Thanks to Doug Mitchell of NextGenRadio, our partner UCF and all of the mentees, mentors and staff!

 - Rhyan Grant of University of Central Florida

 - Kym Haines of Full Sail University